Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 1. Preparing the beans:

-2. Preparation of pork:
+2. Preparing the pork:

-3. Preparation of the mixture:
+3. Preparing the mixture:

 4. Adding mustard and molasses: